[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text]

 Oftentimes, it is not the physical object that holds sentimental value, just the memories that are attached to it.
 If something cannot be used or has been sitting in storage for the last few years, consider taking a picture before parting with it.
 You can upload these pictures to your computer or print them out to keep in a scrapbook.
 This will save you a lot of space while also allowing you to take a walk down memory lane whenever you want.

-5. Start 3 Months Prior to Your Move
+5. Start 3 Months Before Your Move

 6. Multipurpose Furniture